nielsenchristianole/mlops_oracle_mnist/reports/README.md

 > *Whenever we commit code and push to GitHub, it auto triggers ... and ... .
 From there the diagram shows ...*
 >
 > Answer:

+Our repository is stored in github, where the users (us) have been commiting code these past weeks.
+Our git contains a precommit with tests before anything is commited to the main.
+Training is done using a pytorch lightning code framework and hydra along with wandb is used for logging.
+Further we have created backend, frontend and docker containers that can be mounted with config files.
+The data is downloaded through google drive.
+We use a timm framework for our model.
+Everything is in google cloud, including containers, configs and api-keys.
+Here we train through vertix.ai.
+The api works through a virtual machine in google cloud, hosting the backend and the front end, using the trained model through a bucket.

 [this figure](figures/ml-pipeline.png)